polar-app/polar-app/content/blog/2020-10-05-Polar-2-0-Release.md

 Finally, to celebrate this launch, here is a coupon code to get 20% off on a one-year subscription: RELEASE20OFF.
 This coupon will be valid until November 12th.

 # Next steps
 We have tested 2.0 quite extensively so you shouldn’t encounter any major bugs.
 But as with any software, you might ultimately run into a bug.
 If so, please let us know.
-The feedback is immensely valuable to keep improving the platform
+The feedback is immensely valuable to keep improving the platform.

-Stay tuned for further releases over the coming weeks and months, including a visual redesign, native apps, and more
+Stay tuned for further releases over the coming weeks and months, including a visual redesign, native apps, and more.

 Kevin & Jonathan